ezralazuardy/lexa-app/README.md

 ## lexa-app

-This is a repository for the Lexa project.
+This is a repository for the LEXA project.
 Built using [Next](https://nextjs.org).

 > This project is **NOT** licensed and all rights are reserved. <br/>
 > You are not allowed to use this project for commercial purposes.